Questions and Answers

 All spending from a voter-approved bond measure would be publicly disclosed.
 Project updates would be presented at board meetings, as well as on the District’s website.

-What is the maximum amount that District 207 could borrow?
+What is the maximum amount that District 207 can borrow with voter approval?

 How will this impact the average homeowner in District 207?